+You’ll have to consider the images that you post – probably the most – on the Instagram platform, with it being the premier image-sharing social network.
 Share each blog post as much as you can on the day of publishing.

 Once you hit publish on your newest article, it’s time to get to sharing.
 Don’t let it sit on your blog for a week before you promote…and worse yet, avoid let it get buried below newer posts without doing any promotion.

 Each blog post should be shared once on Pinterest, Facebook, and Google+ the day it goes live.
 For Twitter, publish two tweets on the first day – one when it goes live, and a second status 4-5 hours later.

 Use keywords and hashtags as appropriate.

 In order for your social media updates to receive maximum exposure, there are tricks you can do to help potential readers find your content.
 On Pinterest, for example, be sure you are loading your pin description with the right keywords for the blog post you are promoting.
 Pinterest is more of a search engine than a social media network, with its users utilizing the space bar to find the perfect dessert, craft, or tutorial they are searching for.